What Comes Next After Supreme Court Rules Against Freight Brokers?

 Common LTL Invoicing Challenges and How to Address Them

 As 2026 gets underway, the less-than-truckload (LTL) sector is cautiously optimistic after a disappointing 2025.
 Industry leaders are pointing to signs of a potential rebound, including declining interest rates, improving consumer sentiment, and tightening truckload capacity that typically pushes smaller shipments back into LTL networks.
 However, the timing remains hazy.
-The somewhat sunny sentiment is
+The sector shares the mildly

 How Did Our 2025 Trucking Predictions Hold Up?